A foolish consistency is the hobgoblin of little minds...

-Doug Northup is an experienced trial attorney in our business litigation practice group whose work focuses on complex commercial business litigation, high-risk tort defense and professional liability litigation.
+Doug Northup is an experienced trial attorney in our business litigation practice group whose work focuses on complex commercial business litigation, high-risk tort defense, and wrongful death/catastrophic personal injury defense.
 As a business litigation attorney, he represents large corporate clients in a variety of contractual disputes, franchise, and real estate litigation.
-He also possesses broad experience in premises and security liability cases representing government clients, manufacturers, businesses and other organizations.
+Doug cut his teeth litigating and trying various kinds of tort cases.
+He now devotes approximately half of his time defending a variety of government and corporate clients in high stakes/bet the company wrongful death and tort defense.
+He has extensive experience litigating and trying all kinds of cases and has a track record of winning even the most challenging cases before trial on motion or, when necessary, following a jury or bench trial.
 Doug also handles cases related to the Petroleum Marketing Practices Act (PMPA), and insurance coverage and bad faith matters for policyholders.

 As a former police officer who was dedicated to serving his community, Doug’s passion for exceptional client service has established him as a mentor for many of our associates; he advocates looking at life from a client’s perspective.
 In any situation, he always puts himself in the position of the audience, which can be the client, or jury, judge or other decision-maker.